database-guidesby May 24, 202616 min read3,029 words

 Cons:

 pgAdmin is the right tool if you need deep PostgreSQL administration and prefer free software.
+It now includes AI features with BYO key support.
 For daily query work on macOS, a native client will provide a faster, more comfortable experience.

 7. Beekeeper Studio